skstan256/startup/README.md

 Users can create an account to store and keep track of their projects.
 ### Projects
 #### Thought Log
-Record your progress or capture moments of inspiration!
-Keep track of thoughts in text chain style entries.
-Edit or delete entries.
+Record your thoughts in text chain style entries that can be edited or deleted.
 This is a way to keep track of your thought process.
 #### To-Do List
 Keep track of tasks on the fly without navigating to another website (and maybe getting distracted in the process).
+A standard, simple to-do list.
 #### Reminders
-Nudge yourself to do tasks after a certain amount of time, or when you end your work session!
+Nudge yourself to do tasks after a certain amount of time, or when you end your work session.

 ## Representation of All Technologies